 The National College for Teaching and Leadership bursaries are available for trainees on eligible postgraduate courses in England who are not employed as a teacher.
 Bursary amounts will vary depending on degree class.

 We work hard to ensure that we have strong relationships with more than 900 primary schools in the region.
-All schools sign a partnership agreement in which they pledge a commitment to the quality of experience they offer our trainees.
+Schools are committed to the quality of experience they offer our trainees.

 We are the top university providing education training in the West Midlands, and 25th in the UK.
 (Guardian University Guide 2016)